A PRACTICAL GUIDE TO COCKTAIL CLARIFICATION

 METHOD

-- Add 300ml Johnnie Walker Black Label to the lemon juice in a mixing glass or bowl
+- Add 10 oz.
+Johnnie Walker Black Label to the lemon juice in a mixing glass or bowl.

-- With both solutions mixed together, cover the bowl and refrigerate for 4 – 5 hours
+- With both solutions mixed, cover the bowl and refrigerate for 4 – 5 hours.

-- Add the remaining 100ml of Johnnie Walker Black Label, vanilla extract and citric acid for flavouring – stir to mix
+- Add the remaining 3.5 oz. of Johnnie Walker Black Label, vanilla extract and citric acid for flavoring – stir to mix.

 - Bottle and refrigerate (shelf life – 6 months)